ellamkoch/js-practice-wk6/README.md

 -How to handle API errors gracefully and give user feedback.
 -How to create a simple loading spinner and show/hide it during requests.
 -The value of adding concise helper comments to make code easier to follow.

+### Future Improvements
+I didn't use bootstrap on this one to save time.
+I'd like to play with it in the future to see how it works more.